subins2000/open/README.md

 If you need help, documentation and other info about Open, please see our blog : http://open.subinsb.com/blog

 Note that the blog folder is not included in source code.
 The blog is ran using Wordpress.

+The folder "cron_minute_job" contains the CRON job files.
+The files in it are ran every minute.
 Run On Localhost
 ====
 If you want to test Open on your Localhost server, you should do the following steps :